ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 pointing to the thirteenth verse of the
 Third Epistle of Jchn-&quot; Having many
 things to write unto you, I would not
-write with paper and) ink,
+write with paper and) ink, but I trust
+to come unto you, and speak face to
+face, than our joy may be fall.&quot; From
+the above interview a marriage took
+place.
 </td></tr></table>

 ---